arunps12/ProsodicProminenceExtractor/README.md

 # ProsodicProminenceExtractor

-**ProsodicProminenceExtractor** is an open-source Python tool that extracts **word-level or phone-level prosodic prominence** from speech recordings using `.wav` audio and aligned `.TextGrid` annotations.
+**ProsodicProminenceExtractor** is an open-source Python tool that extracts **word-level, syllable-level or phone-level prosodic prominence** from speech recordings using `.wav` audio and aligned `.TextGrid` annotations.
 It calculates prominence using pitch, energy, and event dynamics, with support for utterance-level normalization.

 ---